Within Reason: 2012–2014: After The Crawl

+2015–2017: Battlefields Life, Love, & War

 After a summer tour with Buckcherry, the band began writing for their third album.
 They completed a fall tour with Seether and Saint Asonia in October 2015.
 The band began 2016 with a winter tour with Hinder followed by recording their next album co-produced by Hinder's Cody Hanson and Marshal Dutton.
 The album titled Battlefields, Life Love and War was released in April 2017.
 "Invictus", the first single from Battlefields, Life Love and War became the band's most successful single to date, climbing to #29 on the Active Rock chart and to #31 on Billboard.

+2018–present

 In 2019, Within Reason released a 10th Anniversary version of their 2009 release "Bloodshot Life" The 2019 version of the album featured the original track listing plus live tracks recorded during the Bloodshot Life Tour in 2010.
 The album also included five original demo tracks.
 Two of the demos songs, "Missed Out" and "Change For You" were songs that had been previously listed on the band's 2006 EP "Cycle A Smile".

 The band went on hiatus prior to the COVID-19 pandemic in 2020.
-Founding member, Chris Dow began a side project titled "Julian Sun" in early 2021 and is currently working on the project's first release.
-Within Reason is scheduled to resume working on a new project in 2023 that was originally slated for the fall of 2020.
+Founding member, Chris Dow began a side project titled "Julian Sun" in early 2021.
+Within Reason was scheduled to resume working on a new project in 2023 that was originally slated for the fall of 2020.